 Xtralien Scientific Python

-Xtralien Scientific Python provides a fast and user-friendly way to program experiments, interact with equipment, perform data analysis and much more.
+Providing a fast and user-friendly way to program experiments, Xtralien Scientific Python also interacts with equipment, performs data analysis and much more.
 Using a simple Windows installer and our Xtralien Scientific Python Tutorials, you can start programming straight away.

 What Is Xtralien Scientific Python?

 Xtralien Scientific Python distribution is a development environment aimed at scientists.
 It provides an accessible platform for creating experiments using the Python interpreter.
 We have included all the relevant tools and libraries that a scientist will need to get started.

 The Xtralien Scientific Python project was created to allow scientists to get stuck in with development and not have to worry about installation or compatibility issues.
 When we were looking for an environment for writing Python code to run our own experiments, we tried a number of different programs.
 We decided that we liked Spyder the most, however some of our staff found the installation procedure to be needlessly complex.

 Because of this, we used Spyder as a base for our environment and packaged it alongside other handpicked modules to provide the best possible environment in which to develop your applications.
 We trust it enough that we use it internally to run our own experiments.